Smithfield Street Bridge

-The Smithfield Street Bridge is a lenticular truss bridge crossing the Monongahela River in Pittsburgh, Pennsylvania, USA.
+The Smithfield Street Bridge is a lenticular truss bridge crossing the Monongahela River in Pittsburgh, Pennsylvania, United States.
 The bridge was designed by Gustav Lindenthal, the engineer who later designed the Hell Gate Bridge in New York City.
 The Smithfield Street Bridge was built between 1881 and 1883, opening for traffic on March 19, 1883.
 It was widened in 1889 and widened again in 1911.
 The bridge has been designated a National Historic Civil Engineering Landmark, a National Historic Landmark, and has a Historic Landmark Plaque from the Pittsburgh History and Landmarks Foundation.